 The production account displays transactions involved in the generation of income by the activity of producing goods and services.
 The balancing item is value added (B.1).
-For the nation's accounts, the balancing items (the sum of value added for all industries) is, after the addition of taxes less subsides on products, gross domestic product (GDP) at market prices or net domestic product when measured net of capital consumption.
+For the nation's accounts, the balancing items (the sum of value added for all industries) is, after the addition of taxes less subsides on products, GDP at market prices or net domestic product when measured net of capital consumption.
 The production accounts are also shown for each industrial sector.